ignasipuch/pelissimo/README.md

 > #### Directory with the files necessary to perform a full simulation of the protocol.

 > ### 6. strain:
-> #### Directory with the code related to the calculation of the Ligand Internal Energy LInEn with different approaches (ConACry).
+> #### Directory with the code related to the calculation of the Ligand Internal Energy LInEn.
 Contains:
 >
 > - **6.1. linen_cry.py**: Script to calculate LInEN with a PELE simulation of the ligand.